A Multi-Scale Decomposition MLP-Mixer for Time Series Analysis: Illustrative Experimental Results

-We follow well-established experiment setup and implementations of task-general baselines in \cite{wu2023timesnet}\footnote{https://github.com/thuml/Time-Series-Library}.
-All models including \shortname{} and baselines are implemented in PyTorch and trained with a single NVIDIA GeForce RTX 3090 GPU with 24GB memory.
+We follow the implementation of baselines in~\cite{wu2023timesnet}.
+All models including \shortname{} and the baselines are implemented with PyTorch and trained with a single NVIDIA GeForce RTX 4090 GPU with 24 GB memory.
 We search the best number of layers from 4 to 6, and dimensions of the model from 64 to 512 for \shortname{} with different datasets.
-And we set the patch size in \shortname{} by considering the series length and sampling interval of the dataset.
-For instance, in the ETTm1 dataset with input length as 96 and sampling interval as 15 minutes, we use 5 layers with patch sizes as \{24, 12, 4, 2, 1\}, which correspond to sub-series of 6 hours, 3 hours, 1 hour, 30 minutes, and 15 minutes.
-We arrange the layers in \shortname{} with their patch sizes in descending order.
+We set the patch size in \shortname{} by considering the series length and sampling interval of the dataset.
+For instance, the ETTm1 dataset provides two years' data of electricity transformer temperature from two separate counties in China.
+It contains time series with a length of 96 samples and the sampling interval is 15 minutes, i.e., two samples are collected 15 minutes apart.
+To model the time series efficiently, we use five layers in \shortname{} with patch sizes for each layer as \{24, 12, 4, 2, 1\}, which correspond to the sub-series of 6 hours (15min $\times$ 24), 3 hours, 1 hour, 30 minutes, and 15 minutes, respectively.